 Those vehicles have by design a main lock (or some kill switch) that connects a pin to ground when in OFF position (German bikes: pin 2).
 The blue(/white) wire of the ignition coil will be connected here.
 In that way the cut-off works like previously.
-Screw the high tension (ignition) cable into the ignition coil and pull over the rubber seal before mounting the coil (it will be Please do not use any spark amplifying cables, such as "Nology supercables" or "hot easier). wire".
-This will disturb the system and possibly damage it.
-Please do use the cable arriving with the pack and not any old cable.
+Screw the high tension (ignition) cable into the ignition coil and pull over the rubber seal before mounting the coil (it Please do not use any spark amplifying will be easier). cables, such as "Nology supercables" or "hot wire".
+This will disturb the system and Please do use the cable arriving with possibly damage it. the pack and not any old cable.
 You will do yourself a favour to treat your bike to new spark plugs and spark plug sockets (preferably some between 0-2kOhm).
 Plenty of problems are to be traced back to "apparently good" (even completely "brand-new") sparks plugs, terminals and cables.
 Do not use spark plugs with an intern suppression resistor.
 NGK (e.g.) offered such spark plugs coded with an "R" (for resistor).

-Finally - and before the first kickstart - please re-check carefully all connections and fitments against the wiring diagram.
-Do check light bulbs for correct voltage (12V).
+Finally - and before installing the battery and before the first kickstart - please re-check carefully all connections and fitments against the wiring diagram.
+Do check battery and light bulbs for correct voltage (12V).